jarques/blog-challenege/README.md

 #### Bonuses
 * What happens when you click on comments or hamburger menu?
-* Think about a responsive layout to support multiple devices.
+* Implement a responsive layout to support multiple devices.